ndoniyor/simcity-smart-cities/README.md

 ## New Data Gathering
 OpenData API had too many issues with large data so we just pulled the data ourselves.
 Therefore the notebooks assume the data is already downloaded.

-I used the pathlib library, so as long as you have the data in the `data` folder in the root directory, the files should be found.
-Here are what each of the constants mean:
+So to start extract the data archive to a `data` folder in the base root of the directory or the `DATA_PATH` shown below.

+I used `pathlib` to make directory constants to make things simpler, here's what they mean:

 ```
 ROOT_PATH = Root project directory